Hires Root Beer: 19th century

+20th century

 Hires Root Beer kits, available in the United States and Canada from the early 1900s through the 1980s allowed consumers to mix an extract with water, sugar and yeast to brew their own root beer.
 However, most consumption was of bottled root beer.

 A mid-1960s' advertising campaign featured jingles by jazz singer Blossom Dearie, wherein she sang in a Betty-Boop voice: "Hires Root Beer!
 Hires Rootin' Tootin' Root Beer!
 Hires Rootin'-Tootin' Rabble-Rousin', lion-roarin', Roman-candle-lightin' Root Beer!"

-Today

 Consolidated Foods bought the company from the Hires family in 1960, and sold it two years later to Crush International.
 Procter & Gamble bought Crush in 1980, and sold it to Cadbury Schweppes in 1989.
 Cadbury divested its soft drinks arm in 2008, and the beverage company renamed itself Dr Pepper Snapple Group.

 In Canada, the Hires brand is no longer sold by Keurig Dr Pepper; retailers and vending machines have replaced it with Pepsi-owned Mug Root Beer since the 1990s and DPSG markets Stewarts Root Beer in Canada.
-The Hires brand is now offered by Canada Dry Motts as an alcoholic drink, Hires Root Beer and Vodka.
+The Hires brand is now offered by Canada Dry Motts as an alcoholic drink, Hires Root Beer and vodka.